Stryder91/workshop_api/README.md

-# Milo
+# Milo API
 **Milo is a solution to create a link on two webservice in automation with a textual command.

-This is our public API repo to retrieve commands from Mattermost and to create the logic in order to link services between (for example create an event Google Calendar and a Drive folder at the same time).
+This is our public API repo to retrieve commands from Mattermost and to create the logic in order to link services between (for example create an event Google Calendar, a Drive folder and a board in Trello at the same time).

 So we cut our service in different scenarios and we will be able to create our own customized scenario in a future release.